Inheritance of Properties of Spectra: Demonstration

-\begin{corollary} Let $B$ be a simple differentially finitely generated algebra over a field $K$ of characteristic zero, $F$ being a field of fraction of $B$.
-Denote by $C_K$, $C_B$, and $C_F$ rings of constants of $K$, $B$, and $F$ respectively.
-Then $C_B=C_F$ and $C_B$ is algebraic over $C_K$. \end{corollary} \begin{proof} Let us show that $C_B=C_F$.
-Consider an element $a\in C_F$, then the ideal $(B:a)=\{\,r\in B\mid ar\in B \,\}$ is nontrivial differential ideal in $B$.
-So, since $B$ is simple, this ideal contain the identity element, hence $a$ in $B$.
+\begin{corollary} Suppose that $B$ is a simple differentially finitely generated algebra over a differential field $K$ of characteristic zero, $F$ is its fraction field, and $C_K$, $C_B$, and $C_F$ are the corresponding subrings of constants.
+Then the subring $C_B$ and $C_F$ coincide and, therefore, are fields; moreover, the extension of fields $C_B/C_K$ is algebraic. \end{corollary} \begin{proof} Let us prove that $C_B=C_F$.
+Take any element $a\in C_F$.
+The fraction ideal

-Let us show that every element of $C_F$ is algebraic over $C_K$.
-Applying theorem~\ref{maintheorem} to a pair of rings $K\{y\}=K[y]$ and $B$, we get that there is an element $s\in K[y]$ such that $K[y]_s$ is a simple differential ring.
-Consequently, $y$ is algebraic over $K$.
-Since $y$ is constant element, $y$ is algebraic over $C_K$. \end{proof}
+is a nontrivial differential ideal; therefore, by virtue of simplicity, $B$ contains the identity element, i.e., $a$ belongs to $B$.

-\begin{remark*} Particulary, if subfield of constants of the field $K$ is algebraically closed, then there are no new constant elements in every simple differentially finitely generated algebra over the field $K$. \end{remark*}
+Let us show that any element $y$ of $C_F$ is algebraic over $C_K$.
+Theorem~\ref{maintheorem} applied to the pair of rings $K\{y\}=K[y]$ and $B$ implies the existence of an element $s\in K[y]$ for which $K[y]_s$ is a simple differential ring.
+Therefore, the element $y$ cannot be algebraically independent. \end{proof}

-So, using our technique we reproved some known result.
-Moreover, we shall show that, using this machinery, we are able to prove more delicate properties of differential spectra, and therefore we get new geometrical properties of differential algebraic varieties.
+\begin{remark} In particular, if the subfield of constants in the field $K$ is algebraically closed, then no new constants arise in any simple differentially finitely generated algebra over the field $K$. \end{remark}